-In order to offer PARS feature, the integrated access device will perform the following functions:
+are, the integrated access device will perform the following

-The integrated access device will provide a receive side and transmit side option to voice and data Channels and WAN time slots.
-It will differentiate between transmit side and receive side of each time slot/channel (voice or data).
+ss device will provide a receive side and transmit side option to voice and .d WAN time slots.
+It will differentiate between transmit side and receive side not/channel (voice or data).
 This is done internally and is not visible to the user.

-The integrated access device will designate the received side of a link either active or inactive and the transmit side of a link active or inactive.
-This is done internally and is not visible to the user.
+grated access device will designate the received side of a link either active or inactive e transmit side of a link active or inactive.
+This is done internally and is not visible to user.